-Sometimes it may feel like some members of your team misunderstand your efforts to improve best practice and see it as you personally taking issue with them.
+Sometimes it may feel like some members of your team misunderstand your efforts to improve standards of care and see it as you personally taking issue with them.

 Sometimes a member of your team may not see why you are asking them to do things in certain ways.